ioskit/ioskit.github.io/_features/ClassMethodObjectiveC.md

 ---
 layout: feature
-name: 'Class methods'
+name: 'Class Method'
-id: MethodsClassObjectiveC
+id: ClassMethodObjectiveC
 status:
 language: objectivec
 abstract: "In Objective-C, a class is itself an object with an opaque type called Class.
 Classes can’t have properties defined using the declaration syntax shown earlier for instances, but they can receive messages: they are called Class methods."